'Kingsman' writer teases crazy, different 'Golden Circle'

 What kind of fantastic tech can you tease?

 Some of the fun of the tech is keeping it a surprise.
-There are gentlemanly Kingsman accouterments that turn into things again.
+There are gentlemanly Kingsman accoutrements that turn into things again.

 What tech from the original film stood out?